Lokgic/diss-repo/test.md

 which is what Ramsey means by "the degree of belief in p by the odds at which the subject would bet on p."

 This is not a complete summary of Ramsey's elicitation procedure, but I think it is within reason to say that Ramsey's account is faithful to Peirce' pragmatism, perhaps even more so than Peirce's own attempt to formulate degrees of belief, because it does not ground degrees of belief in the intensity of feelings.
 Of course, Peirce was mostly concerned with criticizing conceptualism, but what he takes to be the strongest account of degrees of belief is a good indication of what sort of account he thinks is the most productive to inquiry.
 This is supported by his empirical study that employs the conceptualist account of partial belief he employed.

-## Ramsey's Rejection of the Principle of Indifference

 Ramsey's discussion of the Principle of Indifference takes place in his discussion of "the logic of consistency."
 Much like deductive logic for full belief, probability calculus allows us to ensure that our partial beliefs are consistent: